dbca-wa/sdis/docs/source/reviewers.rst

   * Avaliable actions are offered in the sidebar at the top right under "Actions".
   * Request a revision from the authors for bigger changes.
-    We expect that communcation regarding these changes can happen through fastest and preferred channels outside of SDIS, such as MS Teams, email, or a simple chat.
+    We expect that communcation regarding these changes can happen through fastest and preferred channels outside of SPMS, such as MS Teams, email, or a simple chat.
   * Once happy with the Document, the reviewer must submit the Document for approval.
   * If a button was pressed unintentionally, the reviewer can reverse the action with an opposite action, e.g. a Document can be withdrawn from approval to be edited some more.
   * Every action will create a new TODO item for involved staff.
-They will see this when they next visit SDIS in their TODO list.
+They will see this when they next visit SPMS in their TODO list.
   * Every action will offer to notify involved staff via email.

 Review a Project Plan